accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Locate synchronised audio description or transcript (time-based media) on the screen.
-1. If an audio description is present, check :
+1. If an audio description is present, check
-	- that it is relevant (all the important visual information is present) ;
+	- that it is relevant (all the important visual information is present);
 	- and that it is correctly synchronised (the audio description soundtrack coincides correctly with the video tape).
-1. If a text transcript is present, check :
+1. If a text transcript is present, check
 	-  that it is relevant (all important audio or visual information is present, including dialogue and embedded text).
 1. If this is the case, the criterion is validated.